cbaggers/cepl/docs/002 - memory.md

 ### Where's my data?

-With Cepl your data can exist in 3 different places:
+With CEPL data can exist in three different places:

 - lisp memory - The regular lisp data in your program.
 This get's GC'd (garbage collected)
 - c memory - Data stored in block of cffi memory.
 This does not get GC'd
 - gpu memory - Data stored on the GPU.
 This does not get GC'd

-A lot of work done in cepl is about making moving data between these places easy.
+CEPL makes moving data between these places easy.

 ### GC

 Garbage collection is our friend in lisp.
-It let's us use our repls for experimental bliss and makes possible the kinds of data structures that would be a knightmare to keep in order without a very special data ownership model.
+GC facilitates the use our REPLs for experimental bliss and allows data structures that would be a nightmare to maintain otherwise.

-However in realtime graphics the GC *can* be a problem.
-One of the things we end up working very hard for is a stable frame rate which makes spikes in GC activity a problem.
-It clearly is possible to have a GC and make games but the core system have to be written sensibly to ensure they arent adding load.
+However, in realtime graphics the GC *can* be a problem.
+Stable frame rate is a major requirement, and spikes in GC activity can cause problems.
+It is clearly possible to have a GC and make games, but the core systems have to be written sensibly to ensure they aren't adding load.

-On top of this, communication with the gpu can be very expensive if done at the wrong time.
-Deciding to free a bunch of gpu memory without being very aware of the current render state is a recipe for disaster.
+Communication with the GPU at the wrong time can be very expensive.
+Freeing GPU memory used by the current render state is a recipe for disaster.
 To this end, by default, none of the data in c-memory or gpu-memory is GC'd.
-This obviously means you need to free this data yourself or you end up with memory leaks.
+This obviously means you need to free this data yourself, or you will end up with memory leaks.

-We say by default as there are certain times you don't mind paying the cost.
-For example when you are playing with ideas in the repl.
-To this end we are looking into ways of providing this without compromising any performance in the rest of cepl.
-This is WIP so this doco will be updated when that is in place.
+We say "by default" as there are certain times you may not mind paying the cost.
+For example, when you are playing with ideas in the REPL.
+To this end we are exploring ways of providing this capability without compromising any performance in the rest of CEPL.
+This is WIP so this doc will be updated when that is in place.

 ### #'free and #'free-*

 To release memory we have two options, firstly we can use the generic function #'free as in
 ```
 (free some-cepl-data)
 ```
 However you may not want to pay the dispatch cost in performance critical code, so there are a number of `free-*` functions (e.g. #'free-c-array #'free-gpu-array etc).
 These specific functions will be covered in their respective chapters.

 ### #'pull-g & #'push-g